19trash/landslide/debian/README.md

 ### Start new release

-- Create a new version by increment distro version.
+- Create a new version by incrementing distro version.
 For example `1:1.0.0-2xix1` becomes `1:1.0.0-2xix2`

 - Release with the new version